roger-weber/mmir-unibasel-hs25/README.md

 - Learn Mode: continue answering questions until all are answered correctly
 - Test Mode: complete a set of questions and receive your score

 New questions are added as we progress in the course.
+There is a short [User Manual](./mmir-quiz-app/USER_MANUAL.md) with more details on how the application works.

 > **Note**
 > The quiz application runs locally in your browser without storing or tracking results.
 The source code is [available in this repository](./mmir-quiz-app/).
 Feel free to provide suggestions for improvements!